Read the blog post on the July Theme ~ FOOD

 The Qatari growing season extends from October until March, sometimes later.
 We can grow a wide variety of plants in our backyards such as herbs, tomatoes, carrots, potatoes, sweet potatoes, leafy greens and fruits like papaya, bananas, and citrus.
 New technology such as hanging and vertical growing containers makes it possible to grow even strawberries.
 Another option to consider – grow food in raised beds filled with fresh potting soil to ensure healthy and nutritious growing conditions for the plants.
 The sky (and space) is the limit!

 Live in an apartment?
 No worries, we can grow many vegetables in pots either indoors or on balconies.
 The only requirement is ample sunshine, preferably indirect sun to better protect plants.
 In fact, indoor planting in Qatar can take place year-round due to the plentiful sunshine and a controlled summertime indoor environment.
 It is important to use good quality soil to ensure a successful harvest.
-Other than indoor produce, decorative indoor plants can act as natural air filters, thus providing additional benefits of indoor air quality improvements.
-Some common plants that provide the air quality benefits are the peace lily, snake plant, aloe vera, and spider plant.
+Herbs are particularly easy to grow indoors.
+Additionally, decorative indoor plants can act as natural air filters, thus providing benefits of indoor air quality improvements.
+Some common plants that filter air are the peace lily, snake plant, aloe vera, and spider plant.
 While adding a cosy and brightening feel to a space, indoor plantings also help to de-stress and relieve tension.